SPEAK UP FOR THE ENVIRONMENT!

 Facebook: Save Hoi Ha

-To Permanent Secretary for Development and Secretary for Development,
+To Secretary for Development,

 With reference to the Draft of the Outline Zoning Plan of Hoi Ha which is presently being considered by the Town Planning Board, the undersigned PETITION the Hong Kong Government’s Town Planning Board: